 A Letter of Intent (LOI) is a document stating an agency's intention of wanting to submit an application for funding to United Way of Siouxland.
 This will be the first step in the new Community Impact grant-making process.
 The Community Impact committee will review each LOI to determine eligibility.
 Agencies will outline their programming to demonstrate how funding from United Way of Siouxland specifically supports their ability to affect outcomes related to community goals.
 Programs that most closely align and meet all eligibility criteria invited to apply.

 Agencies are not guaranteed funding if they advance past the LOI.
-Agencies would still have to submit a program application just like they have under the current Funded Partner network.
+Agencies will be required to submit a full grant application.
 Those applications will then be scored, with financial allocations determined by a group of volunteers.

 At the end of the funding cycle, which would be in three years.
 There is not an appeal process.

 Yes.
 After the Letter of Intent (LOI) process has been completed, there will be a grant orientation training about the application process.